nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 The genomes input is provided to the `ProkFunFind` program through a tab separated two column table that includes the genome file prefixes and the paths to the genome directories.
+The path can be given as an absolute path, the full path to the genome file directory, or as a relative path from the gtab table file, specified as a relative path starting with either './' or '../'.

 This table should be provided through the `--gtab` argument:

 .. code-block::